-When considering an application, the Law Society will take into account whether the applicant, or their staff or agents, may have contributed to the loss, for instance, by failing to exercise a reasonable standard of care, or by failing to meet the timescales in these guidelines.
+When considering an application, we will take into account whether the applicant, or their staff or agents, may have contributed to the loss, for instance, by failing to exercise a reasonable standard of care, or by failing to meet the timescales in these guidelines.
 In these circumstances, the application could be rejected or the amount of any grant substantially reduced.

 8. The grant

 The maximum grant from the Fund is set at £1.25 million.
 The grant may be paid in instalments.